Visit my (terrible) web-site; http://K3STX.com for more pix of me, my station, and my Morse code keys/restorations.

 After 25 years I just got a "new" rig, a Kenwood TS-590S.
 I like the rig; it is a big step up from my original Kenwood TS-520S and light years ahead of my first set-up; a Heathkit DX-100 transmitter and Hallicrafters S-20R receiver.
 I still have a Kenwood TS-850S as my back-up rig.
 I still love that rig.
 I also have an Ameritron AL-811 amp so can push 500 watts if needed.

-Most of the time I chat using old Boatanchors that I put on the air, that station uses a Heathkit DX-60 CW transmitter and a Hammarlund HQ-170A receiver.
+Most of the time I chat using old Boatanchors that I put on the air, these "stations" have gone through many iterations of assembly/disassembly/sale and re-stocking.
+Currently I am using a Drake R4A receiver and T4XC transmitter combo.
+They are great.
 I also have two "Novice" transmitters that I built.
 One is a 2-tube 6AG7/6L6 transmitter on the metal chassis.
 I have coils for 80 and 40, and the little switch next to the XTAL socket is to turn ON the oscillator.
 The left-most dial is for a simple VXO I have under the chassis, it allows me to change my TX frequency +/- 2 kc.
 When the oscillator is always running there is almost no chirp on the signal (when I key both the oscillator and the 6L6 there is chirp).
 I also have a single 6L6 tube TX I built using slat-board construction.
 The slat-board "1-tube" transmitter has THREE tubes because I put OD3/OC3 voltage regulator tubes in there to control the screen voltage; less chirp that way.
 I prefer using the old boatanchors, to make a QSO requires a bit more than simply turning to the station and beginning to transmit (as with the TS-590S).
 I currently have a 20 meter/40 meter fan-dipole up 50 feet facing Europe/Australia, a 110 foot long ladderline-fed dipole up 50 feet oriented E/W broadside, and an 80 meter wire vertical/160 meter inverted L (70 feet vertical) that share a common feedline and common radial field.
 I also use a Pennant RX antenna (facing Europe) for low band DXing, no RX antenna for Asia (yet!).

 73 and see ya in the lower part of the bands,